 NH Masonic Charity Fund, General Fund Donation

-Contributions directed to the General Fund Donation category comprise the following entities: DeMolay scholarships, Rainbow Scholarships, Grand Lodge Scholarships and the Matching Funds Program, and MSA Disaster Relief Appeals.
+Contributions directed to the General Fund Donation category comprise the following entities: DeMolay scholarships, Rainbow Scholarships, Grand Lodge Scholarships, the Matching Funds Program, and MSA Disaster Relief Appeals.

 DeMolay helps young men aged 12 to 21 to develop civic awareness, personal responsibility, and the leadership skills which are so vitally necessary in society today.

 The International Order of Rainbow for Girls is for young women ages 11 to 20 and fosters leadership, patriotism, kindness, charity, loyalty to one´s family and home, church membership, and self esteem through a program of activities and charitable events.

 The Grand Lodge scholarship applies to applicants who are relatives of Masons or maintain a Masonic affiliation.

 The Matching Funds Program is used to assist Constituent Blue Lodges in becoming more visible and supportive in their communities.